Why the first few years are so important in avoiding asthma and hay fever

 Studies seeking to quantify a level of exposure that can be considered ‘‘safe’’ suggest that levels of less than 2 mg/g of house dust mite allergens are the maximum level for the primary prevention of sensitization in atopic children and young adults.

-It is important to note that the Pure Zees baby mattress, when tested on behalf of the Asthma and Allergy Foundation of America, was proven an effective barrier to allergens in the baby mattress.
-Whats really good and beneficial about this is that Pure Zees stayed away from using dust mite killing chemicals which in themselves are a concern for use around a baby or young child.
+It is important to note that the Pure Zees baby mattress, when tested on behalf of Allergy Standards Limited and approved by the Asthma and Allergy Foundation of America, was proven an effective barrier to allergens in the baby mattress.
+What's really good and beneficial about this is that Pure Zees stayed away from using dust mite killing chemicals which in themselves are a concern for use around a baby or young child.